-To participate in athletics, students must complete the following before they can participate;
+To participate in athletics students must complete the following before they can participate;

 - Complete online registration form found on the athletic web page at www.mhs-athletics.com - All students must pass a physical examination prior to participation in High School Athletics.
 A physical exam covers the student for 13 months from the exam date.
 A student's eligibility will terminate once a physical has reached the 13 month limit.
 Physical examinations must be performed by a duly registered Licensed Physician, Physician's Assistant or Nurse Practitioner. - All athletic user fees must be paid before an athlete can participate.
 All checks will be cashed once the official team roster is set.
 If an athlete is cut the check will be returned to the athlete.
-If a student requires a fee waiver the free and reduced letter from food services will serve as the eligibility requirements to obtain a fee waiver.
+If a student requires a fee waiver the free and reduce letter from food services will serve as the eligibility requirement to obtain a fee waiver.
 The letter must be submitted during the time of registration to be eligible.

-Registration due dates;

-Fall: August 1, 2019 Winter: November 11, 2019 Spring: March 1, 2020
+Registration due dates; Fall: July 15, 2022 Winter: November 14, 2022 Spring: March 10, 2023